DavidMiles1925/sales_site_front_end/README.md

 `selectLogin()` - Function: Opens a modal for user login.
 `selectSignup()` - Function: Opens a modal for site registration.
-`selectCard()` - Function: Opens a preview modal when a user clicks on a card, such as a product card.
+`handleCardClick()` - Function: Opens a preview modal when a user clicks on a card, such as a product card.

 **Submission Handlers**